overlandnz/documentation/docs/devices.md

 Overland Navigator requires around 200mb of free space to install and operate if using on a mobile device.

+If you download offline maps more space will be required for map tile storage.

 ## Installing the app

 ### Apple iPhone/iPad